junxit/us-congress-bills-119/bill.md

   >     - **(J)** The research program of the Department, including both internal and external research.
   >     - **(K)** Hospital construction, leasing, and capital requirements.
   >     - **(L)** The interaction of care under the Medicare program under title XVIII of the Social Security Act (42 U.S.C.
 1395 et seq.), the Medicaid program under title XIX of such Act (42 U.S.C.
 1396 et seq.), the TRICARE program under chapter 55 of title 10, and commercial health care plans with care furnished by the Veterans Health Administration.
+  >   - **(3)** *Use of existing data* In carrying out the requirements of this subsection, the Commission, to the extent practicable, shall use existing data that has been compiled by the Department, compiled for the Department, or purchased by the Department, including—
+  >     - **(A)** data described in subsection (c)(1) of section 1704A of this title; and
+  >     - **(B)** the results of the independent assessments conducted under such section.
-  >   - **(3)** *Issues regarding veteran health care delivery generally* In carrying out the requirements of this subsection, the Commission shall review the effect of policies under this title on the delivery of health care services to veterans and assess the implications of changes in health care delivery for veterans in the United States.
+  >   - **(4)** *Issues regarding veteran health care delivery generally* In carrying out the requirements of this subsection, the Commission shall review the effect of policies under this title on the delivery of health care services to veterans and assess the implications of changes in health care delivery for veterans under the laws administered by the Secretary.
-  >   - **(4)** *Transmittal of certain reports* If the Secretary or the Inspector General of the Department of Veterans Affairs submits to Congress (or a committee of Congress) a report that is required by law and that relates to policies for health care furnished under the laws administered by the Secretary, the Secretary shall transmit a copy of that report to the Commission.
+  >   - **(5)** *Transmittal of certain reports* If the Secretary or the Inspector General of the Department of Veterans Affairs submits to Congress (or a committee of Congress) a report that is required by law and that relates to policies for health care furnished under the laws administered by the Secretary, the Secretary shall transmit a copy of that report to the Commission.
-  >   - **(5)** *Consultation and additional reviews and studies*
+  >   - **(6)** *Consultation and additional reviews and studies*
   >     - **(A)** *Consultation* In carrying out the requirements of this subsection, the Commission shall consult periodically with the chairmen and ranking members of the Committee on Veterans’ Affairs of the Senate and the Committee on Veterans’ Affairs of the House of Representatives regarding the agenda of the Commission and progress towards achieving that agenda.
   >     - **(B)** *Additional reviews and reports* The Commission may conduct additional reviews, and may submit additional reports to the Committee on Veterans’ Affairs of the Senate and the Committee on Veterans’ Affairs of the House of Representatives, from time to time on such topics relating to the activities of the Commission as may be requested by the Chairman and members and as the Commission determines appropriate.
   >     - **(C)** *Special studies* The Commission may conduct special studies requested by the chairman or ranking member of the Committee on Veterans’ Affairs of the Senate or the Committee on Veterans’ Affairs of the House of Representatives and as the Commission determines appropriate.
+  >   - **(7)** *Coordination* In carrying out reviews, preparing reports, and conducting studies under this section, the Commission shall, to the extent practicable, coordinate with the Inspector General of the Department to ensure the work of the Commission does not interfere with investigations or remediations underway by the Inspector General.
-  >   - **(6)** *Budgetary considerations* Before making any recommendations to Congress, the Commission shall examine the budget consequences of such recommendations, directly or through consultation with appropriate expert entities.
+  >   - **(8)** *Budgetary considerations* Before making any recommendations to Congress, the Commission shall examine the budget consequences of such recommendations, directly or through consultation with appropriate expert entities.
-  >   - **(7)** *Report*
+  >   - **(9)** *Report*
   >     - **(A)** *In general* By not later than March 15 of each year, the Commission shall submit to Congress a report containing the results and recommendations from the review conducted under paragraph (1).
   >     - **(B)** *Inclusion of recommendations* A recommendation may be included in a report under subparagraph (A) if a simple majority of the members of the Commission vote to include the recommendation in the report.
   > - **(g)** *Powers of Commission*